 Harriet was passionate about education and about the law, and was an ardent supporter of Rutgers Law School.
 We thought it would be fitting, then, to establish this scholarship at Rutgers Law in memory and grateful remembrance of Harriet Goldberg.

-This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
-Awards for this scholarship are granted to eligible recipients without regard to race, creed, color, religion or religious affiliation, national origin, citizenship, age, sex, sexual orientation, gender identity and/or expression, marital status, disability, genetic information, veteran status, or other category protected by law.
+Awards for this scholarship are granted to eligible recipients without regard to creed, religion, sexual orientation, age, disability, or national origin.

 Applicants to The Harriet Goldberg Scholarship must: